fmalina/revisions-blocl/activism/themoneymafia.md

 Why not at least hope the old religions die off, making room for people to proceed individually, one at a time, in pursuit of their ‘spiritual’ needs?
-Because most human beings don’t seem to want that either.
+Because most human beings don't seem to want that either.

 Humans are gregarious.
 They want to bind themselves to others through a tradition that does no harm until it turns into a crusade to control